Combination Theorems in Groups, Geometry and Dynamics: Holomorphic dynamics and polynomial mating

 Around the same time, Thurston proved a topological characterization for an important class of rational maps \cite{DH1}.
 This result, which is a philosophical analog of the hyperbolization of atoroidal Haken $3$-manifolds, has given rise to a wealth of rich and beautiful results that we will not be touching upon in this survey (see \cite[\S 9]{rees-survey} and the references therein).

 We should emphasize that the aforementioned dictionary is not an automatic method for translating results in one setting to the other, but rather an inspiration for results and proof techniques.
 We now list a few prominent pieces of work motivated by this dictionary.
-In \cite{lyubich-minsky}, Lyubich and Minsky constructed ``an explicit object that plays for a rational map the role played by the hyperbolic $3$-orbifold quotient of a Kleinian group''.
+Sullivan and McMullen introduced Teichm{\"u}ller spaces of conformal dynamical systems in the spirit of Teichm{\"u}ller spaces of Riemann surfaces in \cite{sul-mc}.
 Bullett and Penrose constructed matings of holomorphic quadratic polynomials and the modular group as {\it holomorphic correspondences} \cite{bullett-penrose}.
-Sullivan and McMullen introduced Teichm{\"u}ller spaces of conformal dynamical systems in the spirit of Teichm{\"u}ller spaces of Riemann surfaces in \cite{sul-mc}.
-McMullen established conceptual connections between renormalization ideas used in holomorphic dynamics and the study of $3$-manifolds fibering over the circle \cite{ctm-renorm}.
+In \cite{lyubich-minsky}, Lyubich and Minsky constructed ``an explicit object that plays for a rational map the role played by the hyperbolic $3$-orbifold quotient of a Kleinian group''.McMullen established conceptual connections between renormalization ideas used in holomorphic dynamics and the study of $3$-manifolds fibering over the circle \cite{ctm-renorm}.
 Pilgrim proved a canonical decomposition theorem for Thurston maps as an analog of the torus decomposition theorem for $3$-manifolds \cite{pilgrim}.
 Another noteworthy development in the framework of the above dictionary is the recent work of Luo \cite{Luo19a,Luo21a,Luo21b}, where results in rational dynamics were proved using techniques that are closely related to Thurston's work on $3$-manifolds.

 We refer the reader to \cite{milnor-book,CG1} for a basic introduction to rational dynamics, to \cite{lyubich-book} for a comprehensive account on the dynamics of quadratic polynomials and the Mandelbrot set, to the recent survey article by Rees on major advances in the field \cite{rees-survey}, and a survey by DeZotti on connections between holomorphic dynamics and other branches of mathematics \cite{dezotti-survey}.